 Identifying the right skill sets and qualities for remote work

-When hiring remote employees, organizations need to prioritize skills such as self-motivation, communication, time management, and adaptability.
+When hiring remote employees, organisations need to prioritise skills such as self-motivation, communication, time management, and adaptability.
 Candidates who demonstrate the ability to work autonomously and collaborate effectively online are ideal for remote positions.

 Interviewing and evaluating remote candidates